Crash and Churn: survey reveals the customer service fails that cause attrition

 Fallout from negative word of mouth

-Dissatisfied customers present a real threat as they could negatively influence others.
+Dissatisfied customers present a real threat as they could negatively influence others, leading to widespread customer churn and increasing statistics, that could be avoided.
 76% of customers admitted sharing their disappointment about a company’s level of service with others.
 70% discussed the company negatively with friends, family or colleagues, 18% shared it on their social media channels, 12% posted on the company’s official social media channel or website, 9% shared it in an online forum, and 4% even discussed it with the media.

-To download the full results of ‘Crash and Churn,” the 2019 survey report, click here.
+To download the full results of ‘Crash and Churn,” TechSee’s 2019 survey report, click here.

 For TechSee’s 2019 Insurance Churn survey, click here.